David Nixon, OBE

 David's career began at the National Ballet of Canada where he progressed rapidly through the ranks to become a Principal Dancer, dancing lead roles in the classical and contemporary repertoire.
 In 1985 he joined the Deutsche Oper Ballet in Berlin as Principal Dancer where he won the Critics' Award for Best Male Performance (1987) and continued to increase his own choreographic output.
 This included producing and directing a successful mixed programme – David Nixon's Liaisons – at the Hebbel Theatre, Berlin in 1990.

-Since joining Northern Ballet David has added an impressive array of new works to the repertoire including the hugely popular Madame Butterfly, Wuthering Heights, the Gershwin extravaganza, I Got Rhythm, Swan Lake, A Midsummer Night's Dream, Peter Pan, Dracula, The Three Musketeers, A Sleeping Beauty Tale, The Nutcracker, Hamlet, Cleopatra and Beauty & the Beast and most recently The Great Gatsby.
+Since joining Northern Ballet David has added an impressive array of new works to the repertoire including the hugely popular Madame Butterfly, Wuthering Heights, the Gershwin extravaganza, I Got Rhythm, Swan Lake, A Midsummer Night's Dream, Peter Pan, Dracula, The Three Musketeers, A Sleeping Beauty Tale, The Nutcracker, Hamlet, Cleopatra, Beauty & the Beast and most recently The Great Gatsby.

 His work has received recognition: A Midsummer Night's Dream and The Three Musketeers were nominated for an Olivier award; The Three Musketeers won a Manchester Evening News (MEN) Theatre Award and Madame Butterfly and A Midsummer Night's Dream were nominated for an MEN Award.
 David was voted Director of the Year by readers of Dance Europe in 2003 and 2006; and Northern Ballet received the audience award at the Critics' Circle National Dance Awards for three successive years (2004, 2005, 2006), and the Patron's Award in 2009.

 In January 2010 David was awarded an OBE for his services to dance in the Queen's New Years Honours list.